ghalipm-vanier-college/programming-algorithms-and-patterns-summer-2025/Exams/Final-Exam-V1.md

 ### **Question 7 (10 points)**

 * Explain the core idea behind the Model-View-Controller (MVC) pattern.
-* In Spring MVC, what roles do the Controller and the View components play?
+* In Spring MVC, what roles do the Controller and the View components play?(Code or no code is fine).

 ***